 In 2018, the organisation shies away from the Passage du Gois.
 There is also a bridge and after leaving the village Noirmoutier-en-l’Île, the riders cross the bridge before stage 1 continues to Fontenay-le-Comte.
 Much of the route follows the twisting Vendée coastline, so cross winds and echelons could be lurking during the entire day.

 The finish is in Fontenay-le-Comte, a village that never hosted the Tour de France before.
 The stage winner will be applauded three times as he takes both the yellow and green jersey, too.

 But before that, the sprint.
 Fast men should be aware of two things – a tight right-hand turn with 1.4 kilometres left and the last 800 metres are an uphill false flat.

-The first three riders on the line take time bonuses of 10, 6 and 4 seconds, while the last of the two intermediate sprints (at kilometre 119.5 at kilometre 187.5) comes with 3, 2 and 1 seconds.
+The first three riders on the line take time bonuses of 10, 6 and 4 seconds, while the first intermediate sprint (at kilometre 119.5) is for green jersey points and the second (at kilometre 187.5) for time bonuses of 3, 2 and 1 seconds.

 Tour de France 2018 stage 1: Route maps, height profiles, and more